Cody Bellinger Preview, Player Props: Cubs vs. Giants

 Cody Bellinger At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks sixth, his on-base percentage ranks 24th, and he is eighth in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks sixth, his on-base percentage ranks 22nd, and he is ninth in the league in slugging.

-- Bellinger enters this game on a six-game hitting streak.
-During his last games, he's hitting .381 with three homers.
+- Bellinger will look to extend his seven-game hitting streak.
+He's batting .350 with two homers over the course of his last outings.

-- In 51 games this season (47.7%), Bellinger has picked up an RBI, and in 18 of those games (16.8%) he had more than one.
-He has also driven in three or more of his team's runs in 10 contests.
+- In 47.2% of his games this year, Bellinger has tallied at least one RBI.
+In 18 of those games (16.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.